-We are all living longer due to improved health and life-styles.
+We are all living longer due to improved health and lifestyles.
 So ‘til death do us part’ is much longer than it used to be centuries ago.
 Some couples like the idea that they are not bound solely to each other for decades.
 For most couples this is not an option and adultery is a guilty secret.
-Divulging infidelities can be unwise.
+Divulging sexual infidelities can be unwise.
 Many people demand an instant divorce.

 Since intercourse is the default heterosexual activity, it requires no communication.
 The novelty of casual sex means that a man is highly aroused and wants to have intercourse as soon as possible.
 He does not want to ejaculate too soon.
 There is little foreplay, which needs more time for trust and communication to develop.
-Casual sex focuses on intercourse, which satisfies a man’s basic sexual needs and is quickly over for a woman.
+Casual sex focuses on intercourse, which satisfies a man’s basic sexual needs and is over quickly for a woman.

 In fictional media we see sexually confident woman who expect a man to deliver their sexual satisfaction.
 This presumed sexual assertiveness on the part of the modern feminist is just a political stance.
 Men today provide the same they always have, vaginal thrusting until male ejaculation.
 Women never complain because they don’t know what else to ask for.
 A woman is initially wary of what a man might do during a sexual encounter.
 She anticipates a man’s sex drive to explore a woman’s body and initiate intercourse.
 Equally a woman feels helpless because of her own passivity in approaching sexual activity with no motivation to do anything other than go along with (or to defend herself against) whatever activity a man initiates.
 Women’s lack of arousal with a lover means that they do not have the focus on achieving their own orgasm that men have.
 Women cannot tell a lover what stimulation they need for orgasm because they don’t know themselves.

+Women obtain none of the physical gratification that makes sex so pleasurable for men.
 Relatively few women are interested in casual sex with multiple partners.
 Women do not need sex as men do.
 Neither does a variety of activities or partners have the same interest for women as it does for men.
-Women often feel used through casual sex because they get little (maybe ego) in return for providing male pleasure.
-Women focus on the platonic aspects of relationships: companionship, love and affection.
-A woman is attracted by a man’s mind: his character, his behaviour and his attitude.
-Women’s emotional rewards do not depend on sex but on feeling that a lover loves them (by demonstrating affection) and cares about them (by demonstrating interest).
-These aspects depend on knowing and liking a person, which all takes time.
+Women often feel used through casual sex because, without a relationship, they get little in return for providing male pleasure.
+Women focus on the platonic aspects of relationships: companionship and affection.

+The emotional rewards women receive from their relationships do not depend on sex at all.
+Women are rewarded by feeling that a partner loves them (by demonstrating affection) and cares about them (by demonstrating an interest in a woman’s concerns).
+These aspects of relationships depend on knowing and liking a person, which takes time.
 Women appreciate the emotional intimacy and the social reassurance of knowing someone well.